RAF Harrowbeer: Location

 RAF Harrowbeer was located approximately 9 mi NNE of the city of Plymouth and approximately 6 mi south of Tavistock, and also sits within the boundary of Dartmoor National Park.
 Roborough Rock is a tor-like igneous rock outcrop immediately south-west of the airfield (officially called 'Udal Tor') on Roborough Down, next to the border with the A386.
 This location created problems for the airfield during the Second World War, mainly due to bad weather.
 The Rock seems to have had little impact on the use of the Airfield, the only thing that was done by the RAF was the placing of a warning light on the top.
-There seems to be no truth in the widely-held belief that the RAF attempted to blow it up.
+There seems to be no truth in the widely held belief that the RAF attempted to blow it up.

 Although sited near the village of Yelverton, it was called 'Harrowbeer' in order to distinguish it from the similar-sounding RNAS Yeovilton which had recently changed its name from HMS Heron when the Airfield opened on 15 August 1941.
-The airfield was under the control of No. 10 Group RAF and was never assigned a station badge.
+The airfield was under the control of No. 10 Group RAF and never assigned a station badge.

 The former Ravenscroft School became the officers' mess.

 Canadian pilot Jack Brown, of 193 Squadron, recounts his first training flight in the relatively new, and daunting, Hawker Typhoon fighter-bomber at Harrowbeer: